 Table 5 presents the estimation results of the DCC model of Eagle (2002), using the same specifications for conditional means and variance as described earlier.
 Our results reveal a large degree of persistence in the conditional correlation process, with θ1+θ2 very close to one.
 As suggested by Hsu et al. (2008), a high degree of persistence in dynamic conditional correlation means crashes can push the correlations away from its long-run mean and the correlations will have more volatile responses to new information.

 Figure 4 plots the 60-day rolling window rank correlations and the dynamic conditional correlations between the Shanghai and Hong Kong stock index returns.
 As can be seen, both time-varying correlations increased since 2006 while reaching the peak in early 2008.
 As stated by Forbes and Rigobon (2002), contagion happens when the cross-market correlation dramatically increases after a shock.
 Therefore, this huge increase in correlation may point to the existence of financial contagion between the two markets.
-The correlation coefficients keep fluctuating at a higher level between 0.5 and 0.6 after 2008, indicating a consistent higher correlation during the crisis period.
+The correlation coefficients keep fluctuating at a higher level between 0.5 and 0.6 after 2008, indicating a consistent higher correlation during and after the crisis period.
 This is an interesting finding, as earlier research such as Zhu (2001) shows that stock markets in Mainland China are completely independent and not affected by outlier stock markets.
 The constant higher correlation after 2008 may be explained by herding behaviour as the crisis grew.

 However, using the DCC model for the conditional correction restricts the distribution of the standardised residuals to an elliptical distribution.
 Hence, we consider using the time-varying copula approach to capture the changing dependence.
 Before modelling the time-varying copulas, we first introduce an Autoregressive Conditional Heteroskedasticity Lagrange Multiplier (ARCH LM), which looks for autocorrelation as a measure of dependence, to check the existence of time-varying dependence.
 The test is based on the following autoregression model: